 Mental health is just as important as physical health, so put your mental wellbeing first by starting the day with meditation.
 This will help clear your mind and relax your thoughts.

-A yoga class can also reduce stress, as well as increase happiness.
+A yoga class (using one of the best yoga mats) can also reduce stress, as well as increase happiness.